RdzYuls/spectacular-sunflower-31d06/content/pages/posts/the-ride-in-the-woods.md

 ---
 subtitle: A cautionary tale about riding
-excerpt: I have coordinate many projects in my life.
+excerpt: "I have coordinate many projects in my life.
+Right now,\_I am a Community Coordinator of an English Community called Updaters... at this moment, we have +700 members."
 date: '2018-01-23'
 thumb_img_path: images/3.jpg
 thumb_img_alt: A motorcycle in a forest